artefactual/atom-docs/user-manual/glossary/glossary.rst

     accrual can be added to an existing :term:`accession record`.
 See:
     :ref:`Accessions <accession-records>`.

+  Act
+    According to PREMIS, an act is "The action the preservation repository is allowed to take."
+In AtoM, a set vocabulary of acts are used in PREMIS rights records, which are then actionable upon digital objects.
+See:
+    :ref:`Rights <rights>`.

   Add menu
     The "Add" menu allows authorized users to add new :term:`archival descriptions <archival description>`, :term:`authority records